This Best Ever Sourdough Stuffing recipe is packed with flavor, delicious sourdough bread, mushrooms and so much more!

 Prep: Preheat oven to 350 degrees F.

 Cook Mushrooms: Bring a large cast iron skillet to medium-high heat and add 2 tablespoons of butter; let melt and swirl to coat the pan.
-Add garlic and move around pan until it becomes fragrant, approx. 30 seconds.
-Add mushrooms and sauté until they soften, approx. 3-5 minutes.
+Add 1 teaspoon garlic and move around pan until it becomes fragrant, approx. 30 seconds.
+Add 2 cups baby bella mushrooms and 1 cup oyster mushroomssauté until they soften, approx. 3-5 minutes.
 Remove from heat.

 Broth: Pour 1/2 cup of broth at a time over the mixture, stirring it in well.
 Continue adding 1/2 cup broth at a time until bread is moist (but not super soggy).
 You may not need to use ALL the broth.
 Taste and adjust any seasoning, as desired.